divolte/divolte-collector/docs/mapping_reference.rst

     map ip2geo().subdivisionIds() onto 'subdivisionIdsFields'

 :Description:
-  The IDs for all subdivisions for the geolocation in order from least specific to most specific as known by http://www.geonames.org/.
+  The `GeoNames`_ IDs for all subdivisions for the geolocation in order from least to most specific.

 :Type:
   :code:`List<String>`